POSTS TAGGED: HTC Droid Incredible

 HTC has taken to Twitter again to announce that several new models are now supported by the company’s official bootloader unlocking solution.
 The devices that were added are the HTC Desire Z, ChaCha, Aria, DROID Incredible, Status and T-Mobile G2.

 As we said earlier, HTC is making pretty good progress in getting as many device bootloaders unlocked as possible, which we can only applaud.

-Posted July 22, 2011 By: egzthunder1
+Posted July 22, 2011 at 12:00 am by egzthunder1

 Flashing roms is always both fun and tedious at the same time, a necessary evil if you will.
 Choosing between roms, unless you have one absolute favorite, is a constant battle with one self.
 How would you like to be able to boot up to 4 different roms at any given time without flashing them?
 If you have a Droid Incredible, then you are in luck because XDA member Conap has released a new version of DRX.
 In case you are not familiar with it, basically this will load the roms to the emmc on boot, which in turn let’s you load the roms quickly and without flashing.
 This has been tested with several different types of roms, including Sense, AOSP, CM, MIUI, as well as others.

 Posted May 23, 2011 at 09:00 am by Sam Caplat

 This is a highly anticipated development, which will definitely not go without substantual recognition.
 If you’ve been keeping up with developments surrounding the new Kingdom Sense 3.0, you’ll know that a mission was started more than a month ago to fully port the OS base to any other device that was humanly possible.
 And after all of that waiting, I have good news for you Droid Incredible owners: an Alpha development is here!